-Nick Yaeger, Principal
+Nick Yaeger, Managing Partner

-Mark Drapeau, Principal and Chief Research Officer
+Mark Drapeau, Partner and Chief Research Officer

-Mark Drapeau is Principal and Chief Research Officer for Catalyst Research, where he is responsible for all aspects of client research, analysis, and insights.
+Mark Drapeau is Partner and Chief Research Officer for Catalyst Research, where he is responsible for all aspects of client research, analysis, and insights.
 Prior to consulting for leading Fortune 100 and nonprofit organizations, he worked at Microsoft in Washington, DC on a national portfolio of innovative projects.
 Before that, he conducted both policy and laboratory research while holding AAAS and NIH fellowships at the National Defense University’s Center for Technology and National Security Policy and New York University, respectively.
 Drapeau has a BS in Biology from the University of Rochester and a PhD in Biology from the University of California – Irvine.
 His writing has been published by The New York Times, The Washington Times, Science, and other publications.

 Ronit Langer, Senior Research Analyst